 Sometimes significant life events can impact how women feel about their abortion.
 The death of a family member, breaking up with a partner, the birth of subsequent children—some women report thinking more about their abortion after events like these.

 If you have recently had an abortion and are experiencing negative symptoms like the ones listed above, Avenue Women’s Center can help.
 First, read about caring for yourself after an abortion.
-Next, sign up for a quarterly email about coping and recovery.
-Finally, if you would like to seek professional post-abortion care visit Restore After Abortion, a service of Avenue Women’s Center.
+Also, if you would like to seek post-abortion care visit Restore After Abortion, a service of Avenue Women’s Center.